Bismarck, North Dakota

 Bismarck was founded by European-Americans in 1872 on the east bank of the Missouri River.
-It has been North Dakota's capital city since 1889 when the state was created from the Dakota Territory and admitted to the Union.
+It has been North Dakota's capital city since 1889, when the state was created from the Dakota Territory and admitted to the Union.

 Bismarck is across the river from Mandan, named after a Native American tribe of the area.
-The two cities make up the core of the Bismarck–Mandan Metropolitan Statistical Area.
+The two cities comprise the core of the Bismarck metropolitan area.

 The North Dakota State Capitol is in central Bismarck.
 The state government employs more than 4,600 in the city.
 As a hub of retail and health care, Bismarck is the economic center of south-central North Dakota and north-central South Dakota.

 History

-For thousands of years, present-day central North Dakota was inhabited by indigenous peoples, who created successive cultures.
-The historic Mandan Native American tribe occupied the area long before Europeans invaded.
+For thousands of years, various indigenous peoples inhabited present-day central North Dakota.
+The historic Mandan Native American tribe occupied the area long before Europeans arrived.
 The Hidatsa name for Bismarck is mirahacii arumaaguash ("Place of the tall willows"); the Arikara name is ituhtaáwe [itUhtaáwe].

-In 1872, European Americans founded a settlement at what was then called Missouri Crossing, so named because the Lewis and Clark Expedition crossed the river there on their exploration of the Louisiana Purchase in 1804–06.
+In 1872, European Americans founded a settlement at what was then called Missouri Crossing, so named because the Lewis and Clark Expedition crossed the river there on their exploration of the land acquired by the Louisiana Purchase in 1804–06.
 It had been an area of Mandan settlement.
 Later, the new town was called Edwinton, after Edwin Ferry Johnson, engineer-in-chief for the Northern Pacific Railway.
 Its construction of railroads in the territory attracted workers and settlers.

 In 1873, the Northern Pacific Railway renamed the city Bismarck in honor of German chancellor Otto von Bismarck.
-Railroad officials hoped to attract German immigrant settlers to the area and German investment in the railroad.
+Railroad officials hoped to attract German settlers to the area and German investment in the railroad.
 It is the only U.S. state capital named for a foreign statesman.
-The discovery of gold in the nearby Black Hills of South Dakota the following year was a greater impetus for growth.
-Thousands of miners came to the area, encroaching on what the Lakota considered sacred territory and leading to heightened tensions with the Native Americans.
+The discovery of gold in the nearby Black Hills of South Dakota the following year was a great impetus for growth.
+Thousands of miners came to the area, encroaching on what the Lakota considered sacred territory, leading to heightened tensions with Native Americans.

 Bismarck became a freight-shipping center on the "Custer Route" from the Black Hills.
+In 1879, the first recorded tornado in North Dakota history smashed a steamship into the Missouri River's bank near Bismarck, causing major damage.

-In 1883 Bismarck was designated as the capital of the Dakota Territory, and in 1889 as the state capital of the new state of North Dakota.
+In 1883, Bismarck was designated as the capital of the Dakota Territory in place of Yankton, South Dakota, and in 1889, as the state capital of the new state of North Dakota.

 Geography

+Bismarck is located at 46°48′51.39″N 100°46′9.86″W (46.8142737, -100.7694052).